-1) The data chip shall be protected against counterfeiting and its unauthorised reading.
-The Government shall set out the relevant technical requirements by ordinance.
+- 1) The data chip shall be protected against counterfeiting and its unauthorised reading.
+The Government shall set out the relevant technical requirements by ordinance. - 2) The Government shall be authorised to enter into agreements with other countries on the reading of the data stored on the data chip, provided that these guarantee an adequate level of data protection.